DSEI21000-S21/project-product-price-prediction/documents/JM.md

 **E. How new, non-obvious, significant are your problems?
 Do you go beyond checking the easy and obvious?**

 How much the description can influce the pricing?
 People can take a guess, but no one can tell a proven answer easily.
+Therefore, our problem is significant.

 # Data Cleaning/Checking/Data Exploration: 20pts

 **A. Did you perform a thorough EDA (points below included)?**

-We performed EDA by doing Data Processing.
-We removed the invalid variables where the price is less or equal to 0.
+We performed a thorough EDA with the following steps:
+1. Data Processing -- removed the invalid variables where the price is less or equal to 0.
+2. Visualize the distributions for each column
+3. Cleaned and formated the text
+4. Extracted features
+5. Normalized the numeric data
+6. Checked the correlations between each column

 **B. Did you check for outliers?**

 We checked the outliers by visualizing the price distribution with box plots and histograms.
-In addition, we used the log price to handle the outliers better.
+In addition, we used the log price to better handle the outliers.

 **C. Did you check the units of all data points to make sure they are in the right range?**